-Waste Composition Breakdown: The following spreadsheet details the breakdown of waste processed and disposed in the CIWMA planning area during FY2009.
+Waste Composition Breakdown: The following Table details the breakdown of waste processed and disposed in the CIWMA planning area during FY2014.

-The only change in the planning area's waste stream is that of agricultural research.
+The only change in the planning area's waste stream is that of agricultural processing and research.
 This activity has expanded in Boone and Story Counties since the last plan update.
 This type of research generates seed and other products that must be landfilled due to its experimental nature.